 Why use a property hunter to buy in the southern suburbs?

-In Ile-de-France, family properties with gardens sell quickly.
-A property hunter monitors new listings in real time, conducts pre-viewings to filter properties and prepares well-argued offers on the same day.
-Without this responsiveness, families miss the most in-demand properties, particularly in Antony and Sceaux.
+In Île-de-France, family properties with gardens sell quickly.
+A property hunter watches new listings in real time, runs pre-viewings to filter properties and prepares well-argued offers the same day.
+Without this responsiveness, families miss the most sought-after properties, particularly in Antony and Sceaux.

 How does a property hunter handle a very precise brief?

-A demanding brief (orientation, flat garden, proximity to a specific school, no direct overlooking) reduces the number of compatible properties to just a few units.
-The property hunter compensates by broadening search channels (off-market, agent pre-releases, automated alerts) and reacting within hours of a new listing.
+A demanding brief (orientation, flat garden, proximity to a specific school, no direct overlooking) cuts the number of compatible properties to a handful.
+The property hunter makes up for it by widening the search channels (off-market, agent pre-releases, automated alerts) and reacting within hours of a new listing.